 Categories of membership shall be specified in the Bylaws.
 Members in good standing shall have the right to vote.

 The officers of the Society shall be a President, Vice President, Secretary and Treasurer, who shall be elected by the members, and such other officers as the Board of Directors may appoint, including one or more other Vice Presidents, Assistant Secretaries and Assistant Treasurers.
 The President, Vice President, Secretary and Treasurer shall serve for one year; and any such other officers shall serve for the term specified by the Board of Directors in appointing them.

 Article VI.
 Board of Directors

-- The Board of Directors shall consist of the elected officers, the Arlington Historical Museum Director if a volunteer, and no less than four or more than ten additional Directors elected by the members for terms of one year, the number to be established from time to time by resolution of the Board of Directors.
+- The Board of Directors shall consist of the elected officers, the Arlington Historical Museum Director if a volunteer, and no less than four or more than twelve additional Directors elected by the members for terms of one year, the number to be established from time to time by resolution of the Board of Directors.
 No decrease in the number of directors shall have the effect of shortening the term of any incumbent Director.

 - The Board of Directors shall manage the affairs of the Society subject to the Articles of Incorporation, Constitution, and Bylaws.

 Article VII.
 Amendments